mahesh10061991/epdms-reactive-app/README.md

 * API-GATEWAY
 * EPDMS-REACTIVE-APP
 * Please sit and relax, all set now and open the service discovery url to verify all services are running and registered with discovery service
+* Please all services should be run and up

 ### Endpoints URLs for Spring Boot Setting Applications
 * Eureka Server - Netflix Eureka Service Registry and Service Discovery App